Sriram2006-ops/EXPERIMENT--03-Interface-iot-development-board-and-configure-the-USART-for-transferring-strings/README.md

-# EXPERIMENT--03-INTERFACING IOT DEVELOPMENT BOARD AND CONFIGURE USART FOR TRANSFERRING STRINGS
+0# EXPERIMENT--03-INTERFACING IOT DEVELOPMENT BOARD AND CONFIGURE USART FOR TRANSFERRING STRINGS

 **DATE:**
+7/4/25

 **NAME:**
+sriram.e

 **ROLL NO:**
+212224220106

 **DEPARTMENT:**
+IT

 ## Aim: